Abdul Hamid Halim of Kedah: Foreign relations

 During his reign, the Sultan had asked for a $2,500,000 loan from Siam during a state financial crisis in 1905.
-The loan was extended with the proviso that a Financial Advisor from the court of Siam be accepted and a State Council be created to assist the Sultan in the administration of all public affairs.
+The loan was extended with the condition that a Financial Advisor from the court of Siam be accepted and a state council be created to assist the Sultan in the administration of all public affairs.
 This resulted in the promulgation of a new constitution on 29 July 1905.
-The state council were run by his brothers followed by their sons.
-The formation of the State Council thus curbed the Sultan's administrative powers.
+The state council was run by his brothers followed by their sons.
+The formation of the state council thus curbed the Sultan's administrative powers.

-His reign marked the transition from Siamese suzerainty over Kedah to the British Protectorate of Unfederated Malay States following the Anglo-Siamese Treaty of 1909.
+His reign marked the transition from Siamese suzerainty over Kedah to being a British Protectorate as an Unfederated Malay States following the Anglo-Siamese Treaty of 1909.

 Personal life

 He was the son of Sultan Ahmad Tajuddin Mukarram Shah and Wan Hajar.

 The Sultan had several wives and partners; Che Manjelara, Che Sofiah, Sharifah Fatimah Binti Syed Idrus, Sharifah Seha Binti Syed Hussein, Che Spachendra, Sharifah Mariam and Che Laraseh.
 The Sultan's seventh son and twentieth child with Makche Manjelara, Tunku Abdul Rahman, who would later become the first Prime Minister of Malaysia.
-The Sultan was succeeded by another son, Sultan Badlishah.
+The Sultan was succeeded by another son, Sultan Badlishah in 1943.